International Exchange Event

 International Welcome Party & Farewell Party

-Food and non-alcohol drinks are provided for free.
+Food and non-alcoholic drinks are provided free of charge.

 Understanding Japanese Culture - Field Trip

-View a beautiful traditional Kabuki play at The National Theater
+• Watch a Traditional Kabuki Performance at the National Theater

 International Coffee Hour

-We will hold the International Coffee Hour as a place where students can encounter “something” new!!
+We’re hosting the International Coffee Hour — a space where students can discover something new!

-Would you like to open the door to feel “something,” think, and act through participating in this international exchange event?
+Would you like to open the door to new experiences, new ideas, and new connections by joining this international exchange event?

-Students of this University who are interested are strongly encouraged to register.
+Students at Kokugakuin University who are interested are strongly encouraged to sign up!

 Contact: International Exchange Programs Office